 Pterotrigonia evansana (Meek, 1858) is geologically younger and is of Coniacian through Campanian age (see time table below).
 This species is characterized by its widely spaced radial ribs, commonly 10 or so in number.

 Genus Pterotrigonia, which is the state fossil of Tennessee, is extinct.
-It belongs to the family Megatrigoniidae, whose geologic time range is latest Jurassic through the end of the Cretaceous.
+This genus belongs to the family Trigoniidae, whose geologic time range is latest Jurassic through the end of the Cretaceous.
 The family was very widespread in the world during the Cretaceous.